Kotlin Help

 Measure performance of annotation processors

-Get a performance statistics on the annotation processors execution using the -Kapt-show-processor-timings plugin option.
+To get performance statistics on the annotation processors execution, use the -Kapt-show-processor-timings plugin option.
 An example output:

 Kapt Annotation Processing performance report: com.example.processor.TestingProcessor: total: 133 ms, init: 36 ms, 2 round(s): 97 ms, 0 ms com.example.processor.AnotherProcessor: total: 100 ms, init: 6 ms, 1 round(s): 93 ms